geogardenclub/geogardenclub_ai_playground/README.md

 # GeoGardenClub_AI_Playground

+GeoGardenClub is a technology for bringing groups of gardeners in a small geographic region together to share data about past, present, and future gardens.
+This data includes information about crops, varieties, planting outcomes, and planting techniques.
+There can be up to several hundred gardeners in each "chapter", each gardener can participate in multiple gardens, and there can be a thousand or more data points collected about each garden per season.

-The goal of this app is to support the design of a chatbot to answer questions about a GeoGardenClub chapter.
-The chatbot is implemented using Google's Gemini technology and its function call API which enables it to access the GGC chapter database.
+The goal of this playground app is to support the design of a chatbot to act as a "data scientist" and answer questions about a GeoGardenClub chapter.
+The chatbot is implemented using Google's Gemini technology and its function call API which enables it to access a mockup of a GGC chapter database.
 Some potential questions might be:

 * How many gardens (or gardeners, crops, varieties, plantings, etc) are in this chapter?
 * What variety of basil is best to grow?
 * Who has a lot of experience growing ground cherries?
+* Who has had the best outcomes growing any variety of beans?
-* What kind of problems might come up if I grow cherry tomatos?
+* What kind of problems might come up if I grow paste tomatoes?
 * Please use the information in this photo of a seed packet to define this seed, variety, and crop in the chapter database.

 ## Background